NotShade1337/AceLogger/README.md

-Basically An Javascript Program That Logs Data i Enter Through The Terminal
+Basically An Javascript Program That Logs Data i Enter Through The Terminal To A Discord Webhook